FUE (Follicular Unit Extraction) Why Recovery Is Making It So Attractive

 Why Choose the THTC?

 Dr. Cory Torgerson is a leader in the field of facial plastic surgery, focused on the head and neck.
 He has lectured extensively across North America, teaching other professionals about his innovative approach to cosmetic enhancement and hair restoration.
 With an excellent reputation and a client base as diverse as the city he serves, Dr. Torgerson offers multiple surgical and non-surgical treatments to grow and maintain hair, including FUE.

-Contact us at the Toronto Hair Transplant Clinic today for your free FUE hair transplant consultation.
+Contact us at the Toronto Hair Transplant Clinic today for your no-obligation FUE hair transplant consultation.
 We look forward to exploring options with you.